The Wedding Banquet poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Wai-Tung and Simon live together as a couple in New York, maintaining appearances while Wai-Tung's parents in Taiwan pressure him to marry and produce an heir..
-Notably, this early placement immediately immerses viewers in the story world.
+Significantly, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 14 minutes when Wai-Tung's parents announce they're coming to America to find him a wife themselves, forcing the situation to a crisis point..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Wai-Tung agrees to the fake marriage plan with Wei-Wei, actively choosing deception over truth and entering a world of escalating lies., moving from reaction to action.
+This indicates the protagonist's commitment to Wai-Tung agrees to the fake marriage plan with Wei-Wei, actively choosing deception over truth and entering a world of escalating lies., moving from reaction to action.

 The Collapse moment at 81 minutes (75% through) represents the emotional nadir.
 Here, The father suffers a heart attack - a "whiff of death" - and during recovery, it's revealed he has known the truth about Wai-Tung and Simon all along.
-The deception crumbles., illustrates the protagonist at their lowest point.
+The deception crumbles., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 86 minutes initiates the final act resolution at 80% of the runtime.
 Wai-Tung realizes he can honor both his heritage and his truth.
 He accepts the pregnancy as a gift to his father while maintaining his relationship with Simon - synthesis of both worlds., demonstrating the transformation achieved throughout the journey.